Xenon-2/Futaba-Multiprotocol/README.md

 See the picture above with radio in flight mode.<br />
 **Important: For security reasons once protocol is activated (Flight Mode), it cannot be changed anymore.
 Need to recycle power.**<br />

-**Pay attention that at the moment are used channel 1 for ailerons and channel 2 for elevators (AETR).
+**Pay attention that is used channel 1 for ailerons and channel 2 for elevators (AETR).
 If you use other mapping channels move sticks accordingly for channels 1 and 2.**<br />
 **Channel mapping affects only protocol selection while the real channel mapping for your RX is controlled by the firmware version loaded on the IRANGEX**<br />

 **BINDING procedure**<br />